Planetary Sciences, MSc

 Why Study Planetary Sciences?

-• The ‘Size and Health of the UK Space Industry 2022’ report reveals a steady growth in sector employment, with positive year-on-year growth annually since the 2011/12 year
+• Prepare for a career in a rapidly growing sector.
+Findings from the UK Space Agency reveal that as of 2022, year-on-year growth of the UK space sector outpaces the wider economy by 5%.
+The ‘Size and Health of the UK Space Industry 2022’ report also reveals a steady growth in sector employment, with positive year-on-year growth annually since 2011/12.

-• For students with a science background, the programme will provide the needed spacecraft design and engineering exposure.
-At the same time, for the engineers, it will encourage an appreciation for space science and research, and the supporting technologies for robotic and human space exploration and instrumentation.
+• For example, those with a science background will be exposed to the spacecraft design and engineering aspects of planetary science.
+At the same time, those with an engineering background will learn more about space science and research, and the supporting technologies for robotic and human space exploration and instrumentation.

 Entry Requirements